 Weil Group has pioneered the approach of seeking helium as the sole, constituent gas product from its helium projects.
 It uses unique research and algorithmic analysis techniques in discovering significant, multi-BCF helium reserves between its various projects.
 Weil evaluates optimal geological settings and gathers data through seismic acquisition, well control information and comprehensive well and pressure testing within wells it drills within its fields.
 Using software tools to assimilate multiple data points for reservoir life, production flows and gas delivery rates, facilities are sized and commissioned to bring new helium resources to the market.

 The Sapphire Field is a large anticline with high helium-bearing gas found in Ordovician carbonates and Cambrian sandstones.
-Given strong test results coupled with extensive seismic over the structure, Weil, throughout 2017, is developing this field as a potential tremendous helium resource in the Alberta Province.
+Given strong test results coupled with extensive seismic over the structure, Weil is developing this field as a potential tremendous helium resource in the Province of Alberta.